Natural human hair is also a valued commodity in international trade, processed by businesses into hair extensions and wigs.

-Globally, international sales of exported human hair (excluding hair extensions and wigs) totaled US$58.3 million in 2019.
-That dollar amount reflects a -13.7% decline from $67.5 million in exports during 2015 and a -22.2% drop from 2018 to 2019.
+Globally, international sales of exported human hair (excluding hair extensions and wigs) totaled US$78.8 million in 2020.
+That dollar amount reflects a -9% decline from $86.5 million in hair exports during 2016 but a 19.8% increase from 2019 to 2020.

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 0501 for human hair.
 The formal prefix code label for 0501 is unworked human hair whether or not washed or scoured and the waste of human hair.